 Revamped Uhuru Park Opening Hours

-The newly revamped Uhuru Park is fenced and manned, allowing the park to operate on a 24-hour basis.
+The newly revamped Uhuru Park is fenced and manned, allowing it to operate 24 hours a day.
 The security measures in both parks have been strengthened to ensure the safety of all visitors and residents.

 As part of the security procedures, visitors are required to present their IDs to security personnel at the entrance.